tensorflow/mlir-hlo/stablehlo/docs/reference_checklist.md

        constraints in the specification.
         1. It is OK to have a comment with multiple constraint labels or to have multiple comments with the same constraint label.
 It all depends on how the constraints are implemented.
+If there are consecutive constraints, condense them as `xyz_cn...xyz_cm, xyz_in...xyz_jn`.
         1. In case there is a mismatch between the constraints in the implementation VS and those in the specification, make sure there is an open issue reflecting that discrepancy.